Ramp Sustainability Trial - Replanting Root Plates

 Limited research has been conducted on planting of ramp bulbs and seeds to augment existing populations and establish new populations (SURVIVAL AND GROWTH OF Allium tricoccum AIT.
 TRANSPLANTS IN DIFFERENT HABITATS by Liette Vasseur & Daniel Gagnon) and this has been demonstrated to be one way to augment sustainability.

-We propose testing a different approach.
+We tested a different approach.
 In commercial and consumer ramp processing, leaves are often trimmed to use in one set of preparations and bulbs are trimmed of their root plate to use in other preparations.
 The root plate is then discarded.
 Some have suggested that the root plate may contain enough viable material to regenerate into a plant that can subsequently be harvested or left to mature into its reproductive state in 4 to 5 years.
 To our knowledge, this practice has not been scientifically studied.

 We do have some experience trying this method ad hoc.
-Towards the end of every ramp season when leaves start to senesce we offer to our customers "ramp bulbs only" at a much higher price to account for the labor of trimming the leaves and root plates and delivering bulbs ready to cook.
+Towards the end of every ramp season when leaves start to senesce, we offer to our customers "ramp bulbs only" at a much higher price to account for the labor of trimming the leaves and root plates and delivering bulbs ready to cook.
 Many times we have replanted the root plates in a quick manner without regard to the number of plants or the size of the propagule planted.
 We have seen some regrowth with this ad hoc method.

 Description of farm operation:

-The property consists of 20 mostly wooded acres on the Delaware River in Ne Pennsylvania.
+The property consists of 20 mostly wooded acres on the Delaware River in NE Pennsylvania.
 Ramps grow prolifically on more than half of the property.

 In 2021 we also instituted an experiential business called Ramps U-Pick where people come during ramp season to learn about the plant and its habitat, how to dig and process ramps, and then have the opportunity to harvest whole plants, bulbs or seeds for their own consumption or to transplant.
 Participants, who purchase tickets for a timed slot, are then offered several dishes made from ramps and are given recipes to take home and try on their own.